 What Is a Functional Trainer?

-When you hear the term “functional trainer,” you might assume that it is a complex machine.
-But it is not, it is another term for a cable machine.
+When you hear the “functional trainer,” you might assume that it is a complex machine.
+But it is not.

 There are different sizes and shapes that we can find in the functional trainers.
 They offer a wide range of exercises as per the machine type.